litch/spree_ajax_cart/README.md

 Spree Ajax Cart
 =============

-This is a basic implementation of an Ajax shopping cart for Spree (tested on 0.40 and 0.50.99/edge).
+This is a basic implementation of an Ajax shopping cart for Spree (tested on 1.2.2).
 To install, add the extension to your Gemfile:

-    gem 'spree_ajax_cart', :git => 'git://github.com/pogodan/spree_ajax_cart'
+    gem 'spree_ajax_cart', :git => 'git://github.com/litch/spree_ajax_cart'

-And `bundle install`, then:

-    rake spree_ajax_cart:install:assets

 Then to render an ajax cart from any view, simply: